 The museums are located in the ancient Castello district, within the Citadel of Museums built between 1956 and 1979 with the recovery of the royal Arsenal and medieval walls designed by architects Libero Cecchini and Piero Gazzola.

 The museum heritage is rich and varied, including the archaeological collection, the pictorial collection, the ethnographic collection, consisting of jewels, baskets, fabrics, weapons, furniture and the stone collection.

-The Archaeological Museum in Cagliari complies its aims and mission with the definition of a museum given by the International Council of Museums (ICOM):
+The National Archaeological Museum of Cagliari shares its aims and mission with the definition of the Museum given by ICOM:

-It is a museum for children, the elderly, visitors from other countries and disabled people, so it is chameleonic and liquid: it can take on different shapes and sizes to cater to the needs of each of its visitors.
+It is a space for children, the elderly, foreigners, for the disabled, and therefore multiform and liquid, able to take on different shapes and sizes to meet the needs of each visitor.

 Here the use of sustainable and renewable technologies is aimed at promoting knowledge of its heritage.

 It is a museum that is committed to growing together with its visitors, to make the museum story a unique experience that becomes a habit.
 It is also a social space within the city, which promotes events, educational and recreational activities.

 Its mission is to preserve and tell the cultural heritage of Sardinia, being strongly aware of its function of connection with the territory and with the rest of the world, especially with what overlooks the shores of the Mediterranean, a meeting of cultures and peoples.

 This is where Fernand Braudel’s phrase acquires meaning: